Gun control: Australia

+Studies for legislature effectiveness

 A 1998 review found that suicide rates generally declined after gun control laws were enacted, and concluded, "The findings support gun control measures as a strategy for reducing suicide rates."
 A 2016 review found that laws banning people under restraining orders due to domestic violence convictions from accessing guns were associated with "reductions in intimate partner homicide".
 Another 2016 review identified 130 studies regarding restrictive gun laws and found that the implementation of multiple such laws simultaneously was associated with a decrease in gun-related deaths.
 According to Vox, "The authors are careful to note that their findings do not conclusively prove that gun restrictions reduce gun deaths.
 However, they did find a compelling trend whereby new restrictions on gun purchasing and ownership tended to be followed by a decline in gun deaths."

-According to a 2011 UN study, after identifying a number of methodological problems, it stated "notwithstanding such challenges, a significant body of literature tends to suggest that firearm availability predominantly represents a risk factor rather than a protective factor for homicide.
+According to a 2011 UN study, after identifying a number of methodological problems, it stated "not withstanding such challenges, a significant body of literature tends to suggest that firearm availability predominantly represents a risk factor rather than a protective factor for homicide.
 In particular, a number of quantitative studies tend towards demonstrating a firearm prevalence–homicide association."

 United States

-Gun control activists argue that current gun policies are too permissive, while gun rights advocates argue that most gun policies are ineffective at reducing gun-related deaths.